sapcc/concourse-swift-resource/README.md

 * `segment_container` : *Optional* Name of the container where segments should be stored.
 Segments will be created for files larger than 1 GB.
 (Default: ${container}_segments)
 * `segment_size`: *Optional* Size of segments (Default: 1073741824 Byte) (1 GB)
+* `delete_after`: *Optional* Instruct Swift to schedule automatic deletion of the Object in `n`seconds (Default: disabled).
+Useful to define Object retention policies.

 ## Example Configuration